Line 5 Eglinton: Station names

-During the initial planning for Line 5 Eglinton, numerous stations and stops received temporary names that closely matched or duplicated those of existing Toronto subway and GO Transit stations.
-On November 23, 2015, a report to the TTC board recommended giving distinct names to all stations in the subway system, including those on Line 5, to prevent confusion among passengers.
-Thus, several stations and on-street stops with non-unique working names were renamed, mostly after the surrounding neighbourhoods.
-For instance, Weston became Mount Dennis, Keele became Keelesdale, Dufferin became Fairbank, Bathurst became Forest Hill, Bayview became Leaside, and Warden became Golden Mile.
+During the early planning stages of Line 5 Eglinton, numerous stations and stops received temporary working names that closely resembled or duplicated those of existing Toronto subway and GO Transit stations.
+To prevent confusion among passengers, a report presented to the TTC board in November 2015 recommended giving unique names to all stations within the system, including those on Line 5.
+Thus, the stations and even on-street stops with non-unique working names were given permanent names that mostly reflected the surrounding neighbourhoods: for instance, the stations at Weston Road and Dufferin Street were given the names Mount Dennis and Fairbank respectively, and the stop at Warden Avenue was named Golden Mile.

-Some on-street stops were renamed even though their original names did not conflict with existing station names.
-The Aga Khan Park & Museum stop was originally named Ferrand after the nearby Ferrand Drive, and Sloane was originally named Bermondsey.
+The working names of some on-street stops were not used as final names even though they did not conflict with existing station names.
+The Aga Khan Park & Museum stop was given the working name Ferrand after the nearby Ferrand Drive, and Sloane had the working name Bermondsey.

-Initially, the stop at Hakimi Avenue and Lebovic Road was named "Lebovic".
-Metrolinx renamed it "Hakimi" after the TTC noted that Hakimi Avenue offered access to prominent locations in the area, such as Centennial College's Ashtonbee Campus.
-Ultimately, the stop was named "Hakimi Lebovic" for both streets, which are named after two prominent businessmen: Karim Hakimi and Joe Lebovic.
+Initially, the stop at Hakimi Avenue and Lebovic Road had the working name Lebovic.
+Metrolinx renamed it Hakimi after the TTC noted that Hakimi Avenue offered access to prominent local landmarks, such as Centennial College's Ashtonbee Campus.
+Ultimately, the stop was named Hakimi Lebovic after both streets.

-To prevent confusion with Eglinton station, Eglinton West station will be renamed "Cedarvale" when Line 5 opens.
-Unlike Bloor–Yonge and Sheppard–Yonge stations, which were renamed upon becoming interchanges, Eglinton station will not be renamed "Eglinton–Yonge" as it is located in the former village of Eglinton.
+To avoid confusion with Eglinton station, Eglinton West station was renamed Cedarvale in 2025.

-Following the permanent closure of the Ontario Science Centre in June 2024, there was discussion about renaming Science Centre station.
-In March 2025, the station was renamed "Don Valley".
+Following the permanent closure of the original Ontario Science Centre location near Don Mills and Eglinton in June 2024, it was decided to rename the unopened Science Centre station.
+The name Don Valley was chosen in March 2025.

+All the line's grade-separated stations are subtitled with the cross street under the station name on the platform walls, even if they are actually named after said streets (e.g. Fairbank–Dufferin Street and Oakwood–Oakwood Avenue).

-As of 2025, alternate names for stations along the under-construction western extension at cross streets (Kipling Avenue, Islington Avenue, Royal York Road, Jane Street, and Martin Grove Road) that conflict with the names of existing or unopened stations or stops on Line 2 Bloor–Danforth and Line 6 Finch West had not been announced.
+As of 2026, alternate names for stations along the under-construction western extension at cross streets (Kipling Avenue, Islington Avenue, Royal York Road, Jane Street, and Martin Grove Road) that conflict with the names of existing stations or stops on Line 2 Bloor–Danforth and Line 6 Finch West have not been announced.